mauzigoe/matter-for-vscode/README.md

 This extension provides following feature:
 - create a multiple `matlab` terminals in vscode
   - configure each `matlab` terminal individually.
 Options are
+    - name of terminal
-    - Path of Executable
+    - path of executable
-    - specify license
+    - path of license file
-    - specify logfile
+    - path of logfile
-  - you don't have to use the setting, but can use a default shell.
+  - you don't have to use the settings, but can use a default shell.
 - run `matlab` scripts in aktive Terminal

 ## Requirements